-NOTICE: Refer to the latest revision of Service Bulletin No. 240 which identifies certain parts that must be replaced on engine reassembly.
+NOTICE: Refer to the latest revision of Service Bulletin No. SB-240 which identifies certain parts that must be replaced on engine reassembly.

-- (3) Assemble the engine per Chapter 72-10 and complete an Operational Ground Check per Chapter 72-00. - F. Hydraulic Lock
+- (3) Assemble the engine per Chapter 72-10 and complete an Operational Ground Check per Chapter 72-00. - (4) If visible damage is evident or if engine fails magneto drop off check in accordance with the IO-390-D Series Engine Installation and Operation Manual replace the EIS with a new unit.

-'''
+F. Hydraulic Lock

-WARNING: DO NOT OPERATE THE ENGINE IF HYDRAULIC LOCK IS

-SUSPECTED.
-HYDRAULIC LOCK CAN CAUSE DAMAGE TO THE
+WARNING DO NOT OPERATE THE ENGINE IF HYDRAULIC LOCK IS SUSPECTED.
+HYDRAULIC LOCK CAN CAUSE DAMAGE TO THE ENGINE.

-ENGINE.

-'''